BartlettJE/statsresdesign/docs/10-BayesEst.md

 ### Independent activity (Brandt et al., 2014)

-For an independent activity, we will use data from the study by [Brandt et al. (2014)](https://econtent.hogrefe.com/doi/full/10.1027/1864-9335/a000191).
+For an independent activity, we will use data from the study by [@brandt_does_2014].
 The aim of Brandt et al. was to replicate a relatively famous social psychology study on the effect of recalling unethical behaviour on the perception of brightness.

 In common language, unethical behaviour is considered as "dark", so the original authors designed a priming experiment where participants were randomly allocated to recall an unethical behaviour or an ethical behaviour from their past.
 Participants then completed a series of measures including their perception of how bright the testing room was.
 Brandt et al. were sceptical and wanted to replicate this study to see if they could find similar results.